Swastik2740S/Backend_components/readme.md

-# 🔐 Backend Authentication & Components Learning Series
+# 🔐 Backend Components Learning Series

 ## 👋 Welcome
 This repository is part of my **self-learning series** where I explore and explain different backend technologies and authentication methods.